restfulapi/restful-api/README.md

 The restful-api plugin is an implementation designed to conform to the our [API Strategy](http://m037138.ellucian.com:8082/job/Ellucian%20API%20Strategy%20Documentation/HTML_Report) document.
 It is not intended to implement all optional features of the strategy.
 It is not intended to provide support for multiple ways to accomplish the same requirements; in general, it implements the recommended approaches specified in the strategy.

 ##Installation
 The recommended approach is to install the plugin as a git submodule.
-Another option is to use a Maven repository.

 ###Git submodule
 The plugin repo is located at ssh://git@devgit1/framework/plugins/restful-api.git.
 Releases will be tagged as release-x.y.
 For those familiar with Banner XE development please follow the rules for Banner XE on installing plugins as submodules.